Nikon D5500 vs Sony A7S

 |4.||Canon G5 X||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The D5500 lacks such a headphone port.

 So how do things add up?
 Is there a clear favorite between the Nikon D5500 and the Sony A7S?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.